Barno Itzhakova: Awards and honors

 She won the State Rudaki Prize of the Tajik SSR, the Order of the Red Banner of Labour, and the Order of the Badge of Honour as well as Honored and People's Artist of the Tajik SSR.

 Family

 Barno Ishakova and Isroel Badalbayev had five children: Sofia, Olga, Tamara, Bertha, and Roman.
 Her daughter Sofia Badalbayeva lives in Israel and is also a Shashmaqam singer.

 Later life

-She immigrated to Israel with her family in 1992 due to the Civil War in Tajikistan, and the rise of Islamic Fundamentalism following the collapse of the USSR and died on 7 September 2001 in Ramla, Israel.
+She immigrated to Israel with her family in 1992 due to the Civil War in Tajikistan, and the rise of Islamic Fundamentalism following the collapse of the USSR.
+She died on September 7th, 2001, in Ramla, Israel.

 She, along with her husband Isroel, are buried at the Har HaMenuchot Cemetery in Jerusalem.

 Legacy

 In May 2017, the city of Petah Tikva named a street for her.